bgibbs0/HoneyPotLab/README.md

   </p>
 </br>

-Now that the Powershell script was successfully reaching out to the ipgeolocation.io API and logging the data.
-I returned back to Log Analytics Workspace to set up a custom table.
-This table will look for the log file generated by the script located at C:\ProgramData\failed_rdp.log on the honeypot vm.
-The custom table was named FAILED_RDP_HP and will be constantly updated with new data written to the failed_rdp.log file. </br>
+With the Powershell script successfully reaching out to the ipgeolocation.io API and logging the data, I returned back to Log Analytics Workspace to set up a custom table.
+This table will look for the log file generated by the script located at _C:\ProgramData\failed_rdp.log_ on the honeypot VM.
+The custom table was named **FAILED_RDP_HP**. </br>
 </br>
 <p align="center">
 Custom Table: <br/>